chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb/log-in-web-app.md

 ***

-# Logging In the Web App
+# Log in the Web App

 1. Navigate to [https://app.mobohubb.com/](https://app.mobohubb.com/).